dhis2/dhis2-docs/src/user/using-the-capture-app.md

 ## Add event in enrollment page
-You can reach this page add event page only via typing the full url, or by clicking one of the options for adding a new event.
+You can reach this page add event page by either clicking in the **New {stage event name}** button in the overview page or by typing the full url, or by clicking one of the options for adding a new event.
 You have to specify `programId`, `programId`, `orgUnitId`, `teiId`, `enrollmentId`, and `stageId`.

 ### New event widget form
 This is the form where you can modify the event details before saving.
 In the header you can see the stage name and icon.